scalar-labs/scalar-terraform/docs/CassandraOperation.md

 terraform apply
 ```

-### Taint Volume
+### Taint Volume (with node replacement)
 The other option is to taint the volume which should be used as a last resort.
-This *will permanently delete data* on that volume.
+This *will permanently delete data* on that volume and it will recreate data volume along with node.
 Be sure you can recover the data from a backup first.

 #### Azure
 ```console